 Office of Equal Opportunity | Room 4324 Faculty.
-Administrative Bldg (FAB) | 577-2280 Wayne State University is an equal opportunity/affirmative action institution and is committed to a policy of non-discrimination and equal opportunity in all of its operations, employment opportunities, educational programs and related activities.
-This policy embraces all persons www.oeo.wayne.edu
+Administrative Bldg (FAB) | 577-2280

+Wayne State University is an equal opportunity/affirmative action institution and is committed to a policy of non-discrimination and equal opportunity in all of its operations, employment opportunities, educational programs and related activities.
+This policy embraces all persons regardless of race, color, sex, national origin, religion, age, sexual orientation, marital status or disability and expressly forbids sexual harassment and discrimination.
+Inquiries regarding equal opportunity and affirmative action policies or complaints may be directed to the Office of Equal Opportunity.

+www.oeo.wayne.edu